Azathothas/Stars/README.md

 - [qdm12/gluetun](https://github.com/qdm12/gluetun) – VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.
 - [qi4L/qscan](https://github.com/qi4L/qscan) – Lightning-fast internal network scanner
 - [quackduck/devzat](https://github.com/quackduck/devzat) – The devs are over here at devzat, chat over SSH!
+- [quarkslab/proxyblob](https://github.com/quarkslab/proxyblob) – SOCKS5 proxy tool that uses Azure Blob Storage as a means of communication.
 - [quay/clair](https://github.com/quay/clair) – Vulnerability Static Analysis for Containers
 - [r4ulcl/bntoolkit](https://github.com/r4ulcl/bntoolkit) – Toolkit to investigate the BitTorrent network.
 - [r4ulcl/nTask](https://github.com/r4ulcl/nTask) – nTask is a distributed task management program that allows you to distribute tasks across multiple computers using API communication and WebSockets.
 It handles task requests, distributes them to available workers, and stores the results in a database or sends them to a specified URL/API.
 Integration with other APIs or scripts is also supported.